Monday, 3 July 2017

 A couple of hours of this brought us to the place where an old Roman road crossed the modern one, and this was where we left the bitumen.

-Some farmer had tried repair the damage with a truckload of broken tiles, but another fifty truckloads would have been needed to fill these trenches.
+Some farmer had tried to repair the damage with a truckload of broken tiles, but another fifty truckloads would have been needed to fill these gaping trenches.

 Out in the open again, we had a bizarre feeling of incongruity as we came to the intersection of the Roman road with the TGV line.